-- Medicaid: Medicaid doesn’t limit enrollment to the open enrollment period.
-If you’re eligible for Medicaid, you’re allowed to enroll anytime.
+Medi-Cal: Medi-Cal doesn’t limit enrollment to the open enrollment period.
+If you’re eligible for Medi-Cal, you’re allowed to enroll anytime.

-- Short-term health insurance: Short-term insurance such as traveler’s insurance doesn’t follow open enrollment, either.
+Short-Term Plans: Short-term health insurance such as traveler’s insurance doesn’t follow open enrollment, either.
 The plans are available all year round.

 Health Care Sharing Plans: Health sharing plans like Aliera Health Care allow you to enroll at any time of the year.
 You cannot get subsidies with these plans; however, they often provider lower base pricing for people who do not qualify for a government discount.